Migraines at Work: 5 Strategies to Stay Productive and Pain-Free

 The Migraine Kit: A Lifesaver

 Having a migraine kit at the ready can be a game-changer.
-Mine includes lavender essential oil, which provides relief for me, but may not work for everyone.
-The key is to identify what works for you and keep it handy.
-That way, when a migraine hits, you’re not scrambling to find what you need.
+Identify what works for you and keep it handy.
+This way, when a migraine hits, you’re not scrambling to find what you need.
+Some items to consider including are:

 Finding Solace in the Dark

-One of my go-to strategies is to book a conference room and work in the dark.
-This simple trick helps me stay productive and reduces my symptoms.
-I also adjust my computer settings to minimize blue light, which can exacerbate the pain.
+One strategy is to book a conference room and work in the dark.
+This simple trick helps you stay productive and reduces symptoms.
+You can also adjust your computer settings to minimize blue light, which can exacerbate the pain.
 The added benefit?
-My coworkers think I’m in a meeting, so I’m left alone to focus on my work.
+Your coworkers think you’re in a meeting, so you’re left alone to focus on your work.

 Screen Breaks and Offline Tasks